neothink-dao/neothink.io/docs/STRATEGIC-VALUE.md

 ## Real-World Example

 ### Current User Journey
-John joins Ascenders at $19/month.
-He's also interested in longevity topics but doesn't know about our Immortals platform.
+John joins Ascenders at $99/month to build his business through Ascension and FLOW.
+He's also interested in longevity topics but doesn't know about our Immortals platform with Project Life supplements.
 Even if he discovers it, he faces:
 - Creating a new account
 - Entering payment information again
 - Learning a different interface